 - Hairstyles — Tight braids and cornrow hairstyles can lead to hair loss through what is known as traction alopecia.
 Even too much brushing and blow drying can cause hair loss.
 In these cases, the hair will usually grow back when the stress is removed from the hair.

-Platelet-rich plasma (PRP) has been used by professional athletes for a couple decades to help speed healing after injury or surgery.
-PRP helps stimulate the healing process.
+Platelet Rich Plasma (PRP) has been used by professional athletes for a couple decades to help speed healing after injury or surgery.
+PRP helps stimulate the healing process, and is often used after laser skincare treatments.

-PRP is filled with seven growth factors and healing mechanisms.
+PRP contains seven growth factors and healing mechanisms.
 Growth factors are the messengers in the body, signaling cells to perform various functions.
 That’s why platelets are so important for wound healing, as they initiate new tissue growth.
-By putting the healing power of PRP to work on thinning hair, the growth factors help to “turn back on” hair follicles that have begun to spend more and more time resting.
+By putting the healing power of PRP to work in the scalp, the growth factors help to “turn back on” hair follicles that have begun to spend more and more time resting.

 The procedure for creating PRP is simple.
-We take a normal blood sample.
+We draw your own blood, taking a normal sample.
 This is placed in a centrifuge to separate out the red blood cells and concentrate the platelets and the growth factors.
 Now we have PRP.
+After performing a nerve block to the areas we will treat to ensure comfort, we then inject your own PRP into your scalp.

 Then we let the PRP do its magic.
 Over time, it encourages the hair follicles to spend more time in the growth phase of the hair lifecycle.
 It also helps follicles that have recently moved into dormancy to return to growth.